 Confirm rental times as well.
 If you need extra time to set up and clean up, check how much extra it will be if you need early and late access.

 A venue that can also provide catering, decor, music system, etc., might be advantageous to you, especially if you are working within a limited budget.

-Other things that are not a top priority, like if you want generic linen or chair type and the venue has it, you can have those included and have the venue price it out.
+Other things are not a top priority like if you want generic linen or chair type and the venue has it, you can have those included and have the venue price it out.

 Your wedding venue should also have a sufficient parking area so that your guests don’t have to park their cars in a distant place and walk to the venue. (more about accessibility below)

 6. Consider Accommodations

 Another tip on how to choose a wedding venue is to consider accommodations.
-If it works for you, a hotel as a venue – since it has the ceremony/reception halls, photo area/s, and great rooms that you can utilize.
+If it works for you, a hotel as a venue can be a good idea.
+Since it has ceremony/reception halls, photo area/s, and great rooms that you can utilize.

-If you are not doing it at a hotel, venues usually have preferred accommodations that they might also extend some discount to you.
+If you are not doing it at a hotel, venues usually have preferred accommodations that might also extend some discount to you.
 Ask about this.

 Nearby hotels can help you transport your guests with their shuttle service from the venue to the hotel or vice versa.

 Always book a venue that is easily accessible for you and your guests.
 Evaluate your guest needs: are there lots of elderly?
 Is it winter where they need extra space and time to take off their jackets and change boots if needed?

 MAJOR THINGS TO CONSIDER on choosing a wedding venue: Parking, Ramps, Number of stalls in the washroom, elevator, change rooms, coat room/rack, etc.

 There are valet companies that might help you depending on your venue for parking if you are strapped for parking.
-But for the most part, your guests can also Uber or carpool if you choose a venue that is in good proximity to the general area where most of your guests reside.
+But for the most part, your guests can also Uber or carpool if you choose a venue in good proximity to the general area where most of your guests reside.